trychlos/pwix-accounts-tools/README.md

 As its name says.

-If the user document is provided, then returns a `Boolean` `true`|`false`.

-Else, retuns a Promise which will resolve to this same `Boolean` `true`|`false`.
+The function returns a Promise which will eventually resolve to a `true`|`false` boolean value.

-Please note that we do not search the `users` collection if a user document is provided.
-In this case, the result will be `false` if the user document is not the right one for this email address.
+If a user document is provided, then we search for the email address verification flag in this document.
+Else we search for the email address in the `Meteor.users` collection.

 #### `AccountsTools.opts()`

-A getter which returns the current options.
+A getter which returns the current configuration options as an `Options.Base` object.

+See `pwix:options` package for a full description of the `Options.Base` class.

 #### `AccountsTools.preferredLabel( id|user [, preferred] )`

-The function returns:
-- either a `Promise` which eventually will resolve to the result object, if the method is called with a user identifier `id` (which must be the Mongo `user._id`),
+The function returns a Promise which will eventually resolve to the result object.
-- or the result `Object` itself, if the method is called with a user document `user`.

 The result object has following keys:
 - `label`: the computed preferred label
 - `origin`: the origin, which may be `ID` if the account has not been found, or `AccountsTools.C.PreferredLabel.USERNAME` or `AccountsTools.C.PreferredLabel.EMAIL_ADDRESS`.

-On server side, the function returns an alrealdy resolved Promise (rationale: have a common prototype on client and server sides).

 The application may have ask for either a username or an email address, or both.
 When time comes to display an identification string to the user, we need to choose between the username and the email address (if both apply), depending of the preference of the caller.